NCommander/openbsd-src-with-branches/gnu/llvm/tools/clang/docs/UndefinedBehaviorSanitizer.rst

   -  ``-fsanitize=float-divide-by-zero``: Floating point division by
      zero.
-  -  ``-fsanitize=function``: Indirect call of a function through a function pointer of the wrong type (Linux, C++ and x86/x86_64 only).
+  -  ``-fsanitize=function``: Indirect call of a function through a function pointer of the wrong type (Darwin/Linux, C++ and x86/x86_64 only).
   -  ``-fsanitize=integer-divide-by-zero``: Integer division by zero.
   -  ``-fsanitize=nonnull-attribute``: Passing null pointer as a function parameter which is declared to never be null.
   -  ``-fsanitize=null``: Use of a null pointer or creation of a null reference.
+  -  ``-fsanitize=nullability-arg``: Passing null as a function parameter which is annotated with ``_Nonnull``.
+  -  ``-fsanitize=nullability-assign``: Assigning null to an lvalue which is annotated with ``_Nonnull``.
+  -  ``-fsanitize=nullability-return``: Returning null from a function with a return type annotated with ``_Nonnull``.
-  -  ``-fsanitize=object-size``: An attempt to use bytes which the optimizer can determine are not part of the object being accessed.
-The sizes of objects are determined using ``__builtin_object_size``, and consequently may be able to detect more problems at higher optimization levels.
+  -  ``-fsanitize=object-size``: An attempt to potentially use bytes which the optimizer can determine are not part of the object being accessed.
+     This will also detect some types of undefined behavior that may not directly access memory, but are provably incorrect given the size of the objects involved, such as invalid downcasts and calling methods on invalid pointers.
+These checks are made in terms of ``__builtin_object_size``, and consequently may be able to detect more problems at higher optimization levels.
+  -  ``-fsanitize=pointer-overflow``: Performing pointer arithmetic which
+     overflows.
   -  ``-fsanitize=return``: In C++, reaching the end of a value-returning function without returning a value.
   -  ``-fsanitize=returns-nonnull-attribute``: Returning null pointer